-The following chart shows total employment and unemployment levels in Ellis County from January 2000 through May 2015, as reported by the Bureau of Labor Statistics, Local Area Unemployment Statistics program.
+The following chart shows total employment and unemployment levels in Okfuskee County from January 2000 through May 2015, as reported by the Bureau of Labor Statistics, Local Area Unemployment Statistics program.

-As shown, total employment levels have generally trended upward from 2000 through the 3rd quarter of 2008, when employment levels began to decline due to the national economic recession.
-Employment growth resumed in early 2010, and has continued to grow to its current level of 2,459 persons.
-The number of unemployed persons in May 2015 was 119, out of a total labor force of 2,578 persons.
+As shown, total employment levels fluctuated somewhat between 2000 and 2009.
+Employment growth resumed in early 2010, and has continued to grow to its current level of 4,358 persons.
+The number of unemployed persons in May 2015 was 262, out of a total labor force of 4,620 persons.